Beitin

 Beitin (بيتين) is a Palestinian village in the Ramallah and al-Bireh Governorate in the central West Bank, located 5 km northeast of Ramallah along the Ramallah-Nablus road.
 The Palestinian village of Dura al-Qar' and Ein Yabrud lie to the north, Rammun to the east, Deir Dibwan to the southeast and al-Bireh to the southwest.
 The Israeli settlement of Beit El is northwest of Beitin.

+Beitin was established in the mid-19th century by settlers from the nearby Burqa.
+It stands on the site of the ancient town and biblical sanctuary of Bethel, which was left abandoned after the Crusader period.
+The area remained uninhabited until the late Ottoman period, when modern Beitin was founded.

 Geography

 There are several springs around Beitin, which is known for its olive, almond, fig and plum groves.

 History

-Periods of settlement
+Early history and archaeology

+Beitin is identified with the ancient settlement of Bethel, and preserves its ancient name.
 The site was first settled during the Chalcolithic period.
 Sherds from the Early, Intermediate, Middle and Late Bronze Age, as well as the Iron Age I and II, the Persian, Hellenistic, Roman, the Byzantine and Crusader/Ayyubid periods have been found.

-The village was abandoned after the 1187 defeat of the Crusaders at the hands of Sultan Saladin and the ensuing destruction of Christian sites.

 At the ruins of the Crusader watchtower (al-Burj), residential remains from the Mamluk period were discovered.

-The village was only reestablished in the 19th century under Ottoman rule.